gaseri/website/docs/en/teaching/materials/llvm-development.md

 There are [many CMake and LLVM-related variables](https://llvm.org/docs/CMake.html#options-and-variables) that can be specified at build time.
 We'll use only three of them, two LLVM-specific and one CMake-generic, namely:

-- `-D BUILD_SHARED_LIBS=ON` enables dynamic linking of libraries, which singificantly reduces memory requirements for building and results in smaller file size of the built binaries,
+- `-D CMAKE_BUILD_TYPE=Release` ([documentation](https://cmake.org/cmake/help/latest/envvar/CMAKE_BUILD_TYPE.html)) sets the build mode to release (instead of the default debug), which results in smaller file size of the built binaries,
 - `-D LLVM_ENABLE_PROJECTS=clang` enables building of Clang alongside LLVM,
-- `-D CMAKE_BUILD_TYPE=Release` ([documentation](https://cmake.org/cmake/help/latest/envvar/CMAKE_BUILD_TYPE.html)) sets the build mode to release (instead of the default debug), which results in smaller file size of the built binaries.
+- `-D LLVM_ENABLE_RUNTIMES='openmp;offload'` enables building of OpenMP runtime with offloading,
+- `-D BUILD_SHARED_LIBS=ON` enables dynamic linking of libraries, which singificantly reduces memory requirements for building (though this is [only recommended for use when developing LLVM](https://llvm.org/docs/CMake.html#llvm-related-variables), which we are).

 Optionally, one might also want to specify: